- Compulsive eating is a behavior where someone has an uncontrolled urge to eat.

 What Is Compulsive Overeating?

 Compulsive overeating means someone lacks control surrounding food and eats large amounts of food even when not hungry.
-This can result in snacking and eating throughout the day, or after certain triggering situations.

 Eating compulsively has very little to do with actual feelings of hunger but is instead a behavior someone uses to deal with uncomfortable feelings and emotions.
 Several studies suggest compulsive eating activates areas of the brain also involved in addictions like gambling or drug use to form reward pathways for certain behaviors.